vector-raw-materials/vector-geology/docs/source/report.md

 ## Toolbox Overview

-To data, the toolbox is divided into four main sections: readers and parsers, structural modeling, forward geopysics and inversion; and probabilistic modeling.
+To data, the toolbox is divided into four main sections: readers and parsers, structural modeling, forward geophysics and inversion; and probabilistic modeling.

+### Readers and Parsers

+### Structural Modeling

+### Forward Geophysics and Inversion

+### Probabilistic Modeling

 TODO: Explain a bit the whole concept